mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 name := var value
 ```

 But then would be inconsistent, and a pain switching between using type inference and the explicit type (omitting the type cleanly is one of the advantages of Barrett's syntax, as is in other languages).
-I know here the First Law is doing its thing, and I'll regret it in the near future...
+I know the First Law is doing its thing here, and I'll regret it in the near future...

 The reasons why I'm not using the exact Jai syntax is: